TimHopg/42-minishell/README.md

 ### Glob/Wildcard

 `echo *` prints all filenames in the current directory.
+\* wildcards in the current directory have been added.
+Results are not displayed in ASCII order but the feature is functioning.

 Parenthesis, OR (`||`) and AND (`&&`)
 Backslash ('\\') and escape characters.